trudramukerji14/SentenceTransformer_MTL/README.md

 **Summary**

 In this project, we build a multi-task model for the tasks of detecting food keywords and sentiment analysis and write a function to train it on [yelp review](https://huggingface.co/datasets/Yelp/yelp_review_full) dataset available in HuggingFace.

+Namely, in this project we execute four tasks:

+Task 1: Implement a Sentence Transformer and run it on some sample sentences.
+Task 2: Writing the class for the multitask model.
+Task 3: Discuss various training considerations and freezing various parameters.
+Task 4: Implement a training function for the model.

 **Repository Structure**

-A .ipynb file and .py file for this project is contained in the notebook subfolder.
+A .ipynb file for this project is contained in the notebook subfolder.
+Much of the writing and technical description is contained within this file.